YStrauch/swagger-object-validator/README.md

   // allow additional properties not defined in the Spec allowAdditionalProperties?: boolean;

+  // allow usage of x-nullable for properties, defaults to disallow allowXNullable?: boolean;

   // HTTP and HTTPS are allowed by default disallowHttp?: boolean;
   disallowHttps?: boolean;